 - You must be able to read, write, and speak English

 - You cannot be a spouse, parent, child, step, or sibling of any Election Judge working in the same precinct

 - You cannot be a candidate or the spouse, parent, child step, or sibling of a candidate on the ballot in that precinct.

 Serving as an Election Judge

-- Election judges are asked to serve during both elections, although we know this isn’t always possible.
+- Election judges are asked to serve during all three elections for 2024, although we know this isn’t always possible.
 The dates of the elections are:

 - Election judges may serve all day from 6:00 a.m. until 10:00 p.mm.
 They may also choose to serve from 6:00 a.m. to 2:00 p.m. or from 2:00 p.m. until 10:00 p.m.

 - Election judges must complete a two hour training session.
 Judges working the Presidential Primary must also attend an additional one hour training session.